croberson94/simply-ctext/README.md

 # simply-ctext
-A text editor built using the C programming language that provides a convenient high-language interface for the close to hardware language.
-Main use is implemented through terminal call.
+A text editor built using the C programming language that provides a convenient way to create/modify c programming files.
 ## Overview

 ## Features